-Charitable Gift Annuities

-The Association has entered into irrevocable agreements with donors whereby, in exchange for the gift from the donor, the Association is obligated to provide an annuity to the donor or other designated beneficiaries for a specific number of years.
+Charitable Gift Annuities - The Association has entered into irrevocable agreements with donors whereby, in exchange for the gift from the donor, the Association is obligated to provide an annuity to the donor or other designated beneficiaries for a specific number of years.
 A liability is recognized for the estimated present value of the annuity obligation and the assets are recorded at their gross market value for agreements where the Association is trustee.
 The discount rate and actuarial assumptions used in calculating the annuity obligation are those provided in Internal Revenue Service guidelines and actuarial tables.
-The portion of the funds attributable to the present value of the future benefits to be received by the Association was recorded in the statement of activities as unrestricted contributions in the periods the funds were received.
-There were no such gifts received during the year ended June 30, 2017.
+The portion of the funds attributable to the present value of the future benefits to be received by the Association was recorded in the statements of activities as unrestricted contributions in the periods the funds were received.
+There were no such gifts received during the years ended June 30, 2018 and 2017.
 On an annual basis, the Association revalues the liability to make distributions to the designated beneficiaries based on actuarial assumptions.
-The present value of the estimated future payments (\$16,992 at June 30, 2017) has been recorded as a liability in the accompanying statement of financial position.
-The Association maintains investments with a fair market value at June 30, 2017 of \$3,618 with which to satisfy this obligation.
-According to the terms of the agreements, the Association is required to make quarterly payments totaling \$2,223.
+The present value of the estimated future payments (\$13,150 and \$16,992 at June 30, 2018 and 2017, respectively) has been recorded as a liability in the accompanying statements of financial position.
+The Association maintains investments with a fair market value at June 30, 2018 and 2017 of \$4,200 and \$3,618, respectively, with which to satisfy this obligation.
+According to the terms of the agreements, the Association is required to make guarterly payments totaling \$2,223.
 The Association will use undesignated funds to the extent necessary to satisfy the obligations.

-Income Taxes

-The Association is exempt from federal income taxes under the provisions of Internal Revenue Code Section 501(c)(3) and, accordingly, no provision for income taxes is included in the financial statements.
+Income Taxes - The Association is exempt from federal income taxes under the provisions of Internal Revenue Code ("IRC") Section 501(c)(3) and, accordingly, no provision for income taxes is included in the financial statements.

 The Association follows FASB ASC guidance that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
+The tax benefit to be recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 The Association has no tax penalties or interest reported in the accompanying financial statements.
-The Association had no uncertain tax positions at June 30, 2017.
+The Association had no uncertain tax positions at June 30, 2018 and 2017.

-Revenue Recognition

-Cash contributions are recognized as revenue when received.
+Revenue Recognition - Cash contributions are recognized as revenue when received.
 Unconditional promises to give that are expected to be collected within one year are recorded at their estimated net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.